-Lemur, a wholly-owned subsidiary of Bushveld Minerals, is focused on coal energy projects.
-Its flagship project is the Imaloto coal-to-power project in southwest Madagascar, which consists of 4 exploration permits and one mining and exploitation permit, covering a total area of about 81.25 square kms.
-Imaloto is an integrated coal-fired power project, envisaging a 136 Mt coal mine, a 60 MW power plant and a new transmission line stretching over 250 km.
+Imaloto is an integrated coal-fired power project.
+It includes a 136 Mt coal mine, a 60 MW power plant and a new transmission line stretching over 250 kilometres.
 It is the only coal-to-power solution being developed in Madagascar.
-The power plant is scalable from the current planned 30 MW to 60 MW and the transmission line is expandable up to 500 km.
+The power plant is scalable from the current planned 30 MW to 60 MW and the transmission line is expandable up to 500 kilometres.

-The project has a total of 136 Mt JORC compliant mineral resources, of which 92 Mt is in the measured and indicated category.
-In addition to a fully-executed mining exploitation licence, Lemur has 2 exploration permits covering a combined 87.5 square km in close proximity to the Imaloto Power Project.
-Since 2008, Lemur has invested over US$10 million in developing the project.
+The project has a total of 136 Mt JORC-compliant mineral resources, of which 92 Mt is in the measured and indicated category.
+In addition to a fully-executed mining exploitation licence, Lemur has two exploration permits covering a combined 87.5 square kilometres in close proximity to the Imaloto Power Project.

-Lemur will continue to focus on discussions with potential strategic partners as well as with the government of Madagascar for the implementation phase of the project.
+Lemur remains in discussions with potential strategic partners and the government of Madagascar on the implementation of the project.

 The PQ Iron & Titanium and PQ Phosphate Projects

 The PQ Phosphate Project resource lies immediately above the iron ore and titanium resource of the PQ Project.
-The Company reported on 3 June 2014 a maiden phosphate resource statement for the PQ deposit of 442 Mt, with average phosphate grades of 3.6% P₂O₅.
+The Company reported in June 2014 a maiden phosphate resource statement for the PQ deposit of 442 Mt, with average phosphate grades of 3.6% P₂O₅.
 Although the grades are low, the PQ Phosphate deposit is in the immediate hanging wall of the PQ Project and would be mined concurrently with the stripping of the latter.
 Of particular interest is that laboratory-scale test work has shown that 37% P₂O₅ concentrate grades are achievable from this deposit.

 AfriTin Mining Limited

-The Company holds an 8 % shareholding in AIM-listed AfriTin Mining Limited, an African mining company with a portfolio of near-production tin assets in Namibia and South Africa, which was demerged from Bushveld Minerals in November 2017.
+The Company holds a 4.76% shareholding in AIM-listed AfriTin Mining Limited, an African mining company with a portfolio of near-production tin assets in Namibia and South Africa.
+It was demerged from Bushveld Minerals in November 2017.